 Swapping to such an engine will ask some fairly serious questions of the original chassis, and as such we’ve taken it upon ourselves engineer an independent suspension setup for the rear of the Jag.
 We’ll be entrusting this aspect of the build to Nat, if only as it’s an area he has plenty of first-hand experience of, most recently and notably in the case of the Mk1 Escort we built for Gordon Murray.

 If there’s one overriding theme to Project Churchill, then it’s the promotion of copper wherever possible.
 We plan on using the material stylistically throughout the build, though especially the exterior and interior where it will replace those trims, fixtures and fittings traditionally made from billet or chrome.
 Indeed, every piece of traditionally chromed exterior brightwork will instead be made from copper, while the interior (an aspect of the build we plan on making truly unique) will also prioritise its use wherever appropriate.

+All in all, Project Churchill is a fantastically involved, ambitious undertaking of the sort we at Retropower relish.
 Don’t forget to head over to our YouTube channel to be kept up to date with all our progress in the coming weeks and months.